transcendtient/Prusa-Sketcher/README.md

 DO NOT USE AN ABSOLUTE PATH.
 PLACE PIC IN "pics" FOLDER.

 Median-value is used to simplify images with convert's -median argument.
-This is highly dependant on image size, and will be scripted to a range for variable size in a future release. ~~Default is 2~~ Default should be 2, but crashes if no argument is passed.
+This is highly dependant on image size, and will be scripted to a range for variable size in a future release.
+Default is 2

 CLOCK
 ===========